5 Amazing Benefits In Keeping A Technology Free Bedroom

 This post contains links to affiliate websites and receives an affiliate commission for any purchases made by you using these links.
 I appreciate your support!

-Personally, I love love my sleep!
-I tend to sleep extremely well!
-I don’t know if that’s just a lucky thing or what but I’m thankful because I know of so many people who don’t sleep well at all!
-I hear often of friends and family waking up regularly at a certain time and then having trouble in getting back to sleep.
-It’s literally foreign to me!
+I often hear of friends and family waking up regularly at a certain time and then having trouble getting back to sleep.
+It’s foreign to me.
 And sometimes I wonder if has anything to do with me keeping a technology free bedroom?

-1. Definitive Boundaries
+1. Creating Definitive Boundaries

-Obviously the bedrooms purpose has come to evolve and change over the years but it still serves the as the main priority.
+The bedroom function has come to evolve and change over the years.
 A bedroom office might have had to be carved out of your bedroom for example.
 As long as there’s a definite boundary between your work area and where you sleep, you’re good!

 2. Reduced Screen Time

-The blue light used in our phones, screens and tvs is a lot more stimulating to us so it keeps us up for longer.
-A lot of technology brands have introduced a feature that helps reduce the blue light emitted for night time use.
-But no screen time at all is better before bed especially if you already have trouble sleeping.
-Staying glued to our screens for longer and at night can throw off our body clock.
+The blue light used in our phones, screens, and TVs is a lot more stimulating to us so it keeps us up for longer.
+A lot of technology brands have introduced a feature that helps reduce the blue light emitted for nighttime use.

 3. More & Better Quality Time